This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this single serve peanut butter cookie recipe, check out our Leftover Ingredients Recipe Finder.

-- Peanut Butter: Creamy peanut butter works best here, giving the cookie a smooth and rich texture.
-Avoid natural peanut butter as it can affect the consistency.
-Got a little extra peanut butter?
-Use it to make a small batch of peanut butter fudge or peanut butter bars.
+- Peanut Butter: Use creamy peanut butter for the best results.
+Avoid natural peanut butter—it can make the dough too oily or dry.
+Leftover peanut butter?
+Use it in peanut butter fudge or peanut butter bars.

-- Egg Yolk: Just one egg yolk is needed for this single cookie recipe.
-Using a whole egg would change the texture and taste.
-Save the egg white to use in egg white recipes like Flourless Chocolate Cookies or Two Chocolate Cupcakes.
+- Egg Yolk: Just one yolk is needed.
+Using the whole egg will affect the texture.
+Save the egg white for recipes like Flourless Chocolate Cookies or Two Chocolate Cupcakes.

-- Butter: I prefer salted butter for the added flavor, but if you’re using unsalted butter, simply add an extra 1/8 teaspoon of salt to the dough.
-This ensures your cookie has the perfect balance of flavors.
+- Butter: I use salted butter for more flavor.
+If using unsalted, add 1/8 teaspoon of salt to the dough.

 Recipe Variations

-- Peanut Butter and Chocolate: Add chocolate chips or chunks for that unbeatable peanut butter and chocolate pairing.
+- Peanut Butter and Chocolate: Stir in chocolate chips for a classic combo.

-- Sweet and Salty: Sprinkle a pinch of flaky sea salt on top before baking to balance the sweetness with a touch of saltiness.
+- Sweet and Salty: Sprinkle flaky sea salt on top before baking for a balanced sweet-salty bite.

 How To Make A Single Serve Peanut Butter Cookie

-These step-by-step photos and instructions help you visualize how to make this peanut butter cookie recipe.
+These photos and instructions help you visualize how to make this deep dish peanut butter cookie recipe.
 See the recipe box below for ingredient amounts and full recipe instructions.

-- In a small bowl, combine the granulated sugar, brown sugar, egg yolk, peanut butter, and melted butter.
-Stir with a spoon until the mixture is smooth and well blended.
+- In a small bowl, stir together the granulated sugar, brown sugar, egg yolk, peanut butter, and melted butter until smooth.

-- Add the flour and baking soda to the bowl, then mix until fully incorporated.
+- Add the flour and baking soda; mix until fully combined.

-- Transfer the cookie dough into a lightly greased 10-ounce ramekin, spreading it evenly.
-Sprinkle a little granulated sugar over the top.
+- Spoon the dough into a lightly greased 10-ounce ramekin and spread it evenly.
+Sprinkle a little granulated sugar on top.

 Expert Tips

-- Caramel Sauce: Drizzle with caramel sauce for an extra layer of sweetness.
+- Caramel Sauce: Drizzle over the cookie for extra sweetness.

 Frequently Asked Questions

-Yes, you can double the ingredients to make two cookies.
-Use two 10-ounce ramekins or a 5×5 inch baking dish.
+Yes, you can make two peanut butter cookies with this recipe.
+Double the ingredients and divide the dough between two 10-ounce ramekins or use a 5×5-inch baking dish.

-If you have leftovers, cover the ramekin tightly and store it at room temperature for up to 2 days.
-For longer storage, refrigerate for up to 4 days and reheat slightly before serving.
+If you have any left, cover and store at room temperature for up to 2 days.

 RELATED: 15 Easy Dessert Recipes For One